top of page

 Search

-Using EMDR [Eye Movement Desensitization Reprocessing] to treat trauma with clients on the autism sp
+Using EMDR [Eye Movement Desensitization Reprocessing] to treat trauma with clients on the Autism Spectrum

 Using EMDR [Eye Movement Desensitization Reprocessing] to treat trauma with clients on the autism spectrum.
 Although not designed with autism in mind, it appears EMDR, could be beneficial for some autistic clients with a specific problem.
 Anxiety is common among those with autism.
 The most notable of anxiety producing experiences is that of socialization with others.
 Those with autism may have a problem with a person or event, or they may be afraid of animals or a certain place.
 EMDR is intended to treat trauma; however, one may look at trauma as a major singular event or the long-term impact of lesser, but still impactful, traumatic events.
 EMDR can help the individual, become less rigid or reactive to the trauma.
 With Autism, many individuals are very attached to how things are.
 Flexibility is a great obstacle.